StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ```

 For each hostname, we check the resulting values to see if any of them are above the threshold of 90%, and if so we indicate a `CRITICAL` health state, otherwise a `CLEAR` one is reported.
 To make these results conform to the required format, we need to include a few more mandatory fields.
-The most important one is the `topologyIdentifier` which determines to which topology element a given Monitor result "belongs".
+The most important one is the `topologyIdentifier` which determines to which topology element a given monitor result belongs.
 We also give each monitor result a uniqe `id` (derived from the metrics that were used to create it), so that the system can match and replace successively supplied results accross time:

 ```groovy
 def metrics = /* Same as above. */